 Pichichi, whose goals had propelled Athletic to the top of the Spanish game, tragically died in 1922 and four years later the club erected a bust of the great striker at the back of the north terrace.
 It became a tradition for clubs making their first visit to the stadium, to lay a bouquet at the foot of the bust.
 The bust was moved to the main stand in 1953 when the north terrace was redeveloped and relocated again in 1982 when San Mamés underwent further work for the WC'82.
 It is now housed in the President's box and the tradition of visiting teams placing flowers at its base continues.
 Pichichi's legacy lives on and since the early 1950's, the season's top scorer in La Primera wins the Pichichi trophy.

 The loss of Pichichi was a great shock and although they won the Copa in 1923, it took a further seven years before they were to win another trophy.
-Win it did arrive in the shape of the club's first La Liga title in 1930, there followed a glut.
+That trophy was the club's first La Liga title, achieved thanks to a remarkable unbeaten 1929-30 campaign.
+What followed was the club's next golden era.
 Between 1930 & 1936 the club won four la Liga titles and was victorious in the cup on four occasions.
 All of this was achieved under the stewardship of English coach Fred Pentland.
 Curiously, despite Athletic's strict adherence to La Cantera, they appear to have never given a second thought about employing an overseas or Spanish coach.
 Up to the Civil War, Athletic were undoubtedly the most successful club in Spain.
 The club continued to achieve after the war, despite the government's intolerance towards "wayward" regions.
 Powered by the goals of Telmo Zarra, the club won its fifth La Liga and three Copas from 1943-45.
 Madrid's power and influence was growing however, both in political and footballing terms.
 Trophies had become fewer and league positions lower and with the club refusing to lift La Cantera, focus turned to the ageing San Mamés stadium.

 Little had changed at San Mamés in the intervening years.
 The main stand had been extended with the addition of wings, terracing behind the goals had also been increased and a large propped cover was erected over the north terrace.
 The crescent-shaped East Terrace had also received a make over, but it was no longer the leading stadium in Spain and was dwarfed in terms of size by stadiums in Madrid, Barcelona and Sevilla.
 Athletic however faced a problem.
 The fields that had surrounded San Mamés had long been swallowed up by Bilbao's urban sprawl making it impossible to redevelop in the way that Real Madrid or Sevilla had done.
 So, Athletic focussed on rebuilding their main stand and went for a form of roof construction that was new to stadium design - a giant arch.
 To start with, two five-storey screening blocks were built, on top of which sat the huge steel arch.
 Beneath the arch a flat roof hung over a 12,000 seat double-decker stand.
 Work began in February 1952 and took just over a year to complete.
 The San Mamés arch quickly became a popular image in Spanish football, while on match days the supporting corner blocks, which now featured balconies, would be crammed with supporters - a sort of 1950's private box!